gemian/gemini-keyboard-apps/README.md

 # Gemini Keyboard Apps

-Repository for creation of applications focused on supporting maximum keyboard navigation options for use on the Gemini (https://www.planetcom.co.uk)
+Applications focused on supporting maximum keyboard navigation options for use on the [Gemini](https://www.planetcom.co.uk)

+Further details and discussion on the [wiki](https://github.com/adamboardman/gemini-keyboard-apps/wiki)

+## To install packages

 Add repository archive key: